-As a freelance writer, you can be either a generalist or specialist.
+As a freelance writer, you can be either a generalist or a specialist.
 Generalists do not have a niche and usually take any type of gig they find interesting.
 Of course, it can be a good starting point to gain some experience and develop skills.
 But if you want to make more money and build a reputation, you need to be an expert in a narrow field.
 But how to choose a niche for your writing career?

 Why Is It Important to Have a Specific Writing Niche?

-Well, imagine that you are looking for a writer to create content from your IT outstaffing blog to boost your business.
-Which one would you choose – an author that is writing about anything, from lifestyle to gardening, or an expert that is qualified specifically in IT outsourcing blogging?
+Well, imagine that you are looking for a writer to create content for your IT outstaffing blog to boost your business.
+Which one would you choose – an author that is writing about anything, from lifestyle to gardening, or an expert technical writer that is qualified specifically in IT outsourcing blogging?
 The answer is obvious.

 Being a niche expert has several benefits: